 Research and Clinical Trials

 Seattle Children’s is internationally known for developing better ways to care for young people with cancers or blood disorders.
 Many of the doctors who will care for your child are leaders in research to transform treatment and improve outcomes.
-The knowledge we gain through research influences the care we give all children.
+The knowledge we gain through research influences the care we give all children and young adults.
+Year after year, Seattle Children’s is among the top childhood cancer centers in the nation with the most patients enrolled in clinical trials.

 Clinical Trials at Seattle Children’s

 Clinical trials are research studies that test whether a new medicine, device or treatment is safe and effective.
-Children with cancer and blood disorders come to Seattle Children's from all over the world to take part in research studies of new options that are available only through clinical trials.
+Many children with cancer and blood disorders come to Seattle Children's from all over the world to take part in research studies of new options that are available only through clinical trials.

-The children and young adults we treat have access to clinical trials offered through our:
+The children and young adults we treat have access to clinical trials through our:

 - Center for Clinical and Translational Research, which works to transform scientific discoveries into real-world therapies.